Logics-Parsing-Omni Technical Report: Discussion

 To deeply validate the synergistic effectiveness between fine-grained structural parsing (Perception) and high-level semantic reasoning (Cognition), we conducted comprehensive ablation studies.
 The ablation models in this section are fine-tuned exclusively on our curated information-centric graphics corpus.
 We initialized our experiments from the zero-shot baseline model, Qwen3-Omni-30B-A3B.
 To evaluate the gains brought by structured data, we trained two variants.
 The first variant, \textbf{+ Graphics (Caption Only)}, was fine-tuned exclusively on global semantic descriptions, completely bypassing the extraction of fine-grained perception data.
 The second variant, \textbf{+ Graphics (Parsing \& Caption)}, adopted our complete structural paradigm, which deeply integrates fine-grained perception data (eg, HTML reverse-rendering for charts, explicit topologies for geometry) with rich semantic descriptions.

-Table~\ref{tab:ablation_exp} details the evaluation results on Cognition.
-We observe that fine-tuning solely with captions fails to improve the model, even causing a slight degradation in the overall score (from 79.50 to 79.45).
-Conversely, introducing the complete structured data triggers a massive performance leap, driving the overall accuracy to 92.15 (an absolute gain of 12.70 over the pure caption variant).
+Table~\ref{tab:ablation_exp} details the performance across cognition dimensions.
+We observe that fine-tuning with captions alone yields marginal gains, resulting in an Overall score of 79.70.
+In contrast, introducing complete structural parsing triggers a substantial performance leap, driving the Overall accuracy to 91.80.

 An analysis of the fine-grained dimensional metrics reveals that, in Chart Cognition tasks, relying solely on natural language descriptions actively harms the model's Logical Reasoning capability, causing it to drop from 73.97 to 68.04.
 However, when the model is forced to learn fine-grained structural information (the Parsing \& Caption variant), this metric surges to 90.87 (an absolute increase of 22.83).
 This proves that explicit structured anchors are crucial in helping the model perform reliable logical reasoning over implicit quantitative trends.